From April 2015, care and support in England changed. The Care Act helps to make care and support more consistent across the country.

 We have made great progress in implementing a personalised approach to adult social care in Derby since 2012.
 All of our customers living at home now have a personal budget and increasing numbers take this as a direct payment to manage their own care and support.

-We are now starting the third major phase of our personalisation journey, developing and embedding Community Led Support.
-We will further reform the ‘front end’ of our system, changing the conversation that we have with potential customers at the point of ‘assessment’ to build on personal, family and community resources – really driving the reduction / delay / prevention of the need for formal care services.
-We will be taking our ‘conversations’ with people into local communities at various ‘hubs.’
+August 2016 saw the start of the third major phase of our personalisation journey, developing and embedding Community Led Support.
+We further reformed the ‘front end’ of our system, changing the conversation that we have with potential customers at the point of ‘assessment’ to build on personal, family and community resources – really driving the reduction / delay / prevention of the need for formal care services.
+We started having ‘conversations’ with people in local communities at various ‘hubs.’

-We believe Community Led Support will help us to continually improve upon the three top priorities that came out of the ‘Making it Real’ framework, which are central to all our improvement and development work.
+We believe Community Led Support helps us to continually improve upon the three top priorities that came out of the ‘Making it Real’ framework, which are central to all our improvement and development work.

-We will be doing this as part of a national programme led by the NDTi (National Development Team for Inclusion) – with a number of other local authorities doing similar work, learning with and from each other.
+We did this as part of a national programme led by the NDTi (National Development Team for Inclusion) – with a number of other local authorities doing similar work, learning with and from each other.

-The two key strands of the Community Led Support programme will be to develop:
+The two key strands of the Community Led Support are:

 Adult social care